Ukraine's Zelenskyy says Trump is living in a Russian-made 'disinformation space'

 Zelenskyy's remarks Wednesday came shortly before he was expected to meet with Keith Kellogg, the U.S. special envoy for Ukraine and Russia as part of the administration's recent diplomatic blitz.

-At a news conference Tuesday, Trump showed little patience for Ukraine’s objections to being excluded from the talks.
+At a news conference Tuesday, Trump showed little patience for Ukraine’s objections to being excluded.
 He also said, without providing the source, that Zelenskyy’s approval rating stood at 4%, while telling reporters that Ukraine “should have never started” the war and “could have made a deal” to prevent it.

 Russian state TV and other state-controlled media reacted with glee to what they portrayed as Trump’s cold shoulder to Zelenskyy.